carlosrgzm/socialsharrre/README.md

 See https://github.com/carlosrgzm/socialsharrre/wiki for more information about installation on Prestashop v1.5.x

-The icons I've used were obtained from http://www.designdeck.co.uk/a/1271
+The icons were obtained from http://www.designdeck.co.uk/a/1271